Davidwallacesadler/pixelspindle/README.md

-# Pixel Spindle 🟦
+# Pixel Spindle
-Awesome assets 🖼 and icons 🌠 for your beautiful web pages 🖥 and appilcations 📱
+Handcrafted assets and icons to beautify your web pages and appilcations!